TUC-ProAut/libRSF/docs/GNSS.md

 - **\<input file\>** is the dataset you want to process, the format is explained by readme files in the datasets folder.
 - **\<output file\>** is the estimated Trajectory.
 The output file contains several columns that represent timestamps and estimated positions:

+      Column 1    - "point3" [string]
-      Column 1    - Timestamp [s]
+      Column 2    - Timestamp [s]
-      Column 2    - X coordinate in the ECEF frame [m] Column 3    - Y coordinate in the ECEF frame [m] Column 4    - Z coordinate in the ECEF frame [m] Column 5-13 - Covariance matrix of the estimated position in row-major format (Currently not used!)
+      Column 3    - X coordinate in the ECEF frame [m] Column 4    - Y coordinate in the ECEF frame [m] Column 5    - Z coordinate in the ECEF frame [m] Column 6-14 - Covariance matrix of the estimated position in row-major format (Currently not used!)

 - **\<error model\>** is one of the following error models: